Get Involved in Student Life

 Students Supporting the Women's Law Center - UBSSWLC

-The UB-SSWLC exists to provide a forum for education, advocacy and scholarship aimed at advancing the interests of women through the legal system and legislature.
+The UBalt-SSWLC exists to provide a forum for education, advocacy and scholarship aimed at advancing the interests of women through the legal system and legislature.
 The UBSSWLC is dedicated to informing the university and surrounding community about issues that involve women and their rights.
+Faculty advisor: Jessica Emerson

 University of Baltimore Students for Public Interest - UBSPI